valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 at some point it goes of the rails and misses some data.

-If you are interested why cursor pagination is a good idea despite of its limitiations I's recommend you to read this article from Slack Engineering
+If you are interested why cursor pagination is a good idea despite of its limitiations I'd recommend you to read this article from Slack Engineering

 <https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12>